ethancaballero/description2code/README.md

 ## License
 I don't "own" the data scraped.
 Codechef and CodeForces technically own it.
 I don't know what Codechef and CodeForces legal_preferences/data_licenses are.
-I'm fine with you using the data and code however you want.
+I'm fine with you using the dataset and scraping code however you want.